Need to add another IP address to your Linux CentOS 7 VPS or dedicated server? With Network Manager ‘nmtui

 sudo nmtui

-2. Select Edit a network connection and press enter
+2. Select Edit a connection and press enter.

 Manual Configuration